 ^{} Mariana Tavares de Araujo is a partner with Levy & Salomão Advogados.
 She is the former Secretary of Economic Law of the Ministry of Justice, and also held other key government positions from 2002 to 2010.
-GCR named her on its international list of the "Top 100 Women in Antitrust"; "Who's Who Legal" listed her among the world's leading competition lawyers; and she was recently nominated on "LACCA Approved 2013".
-She holds a Master of Laws from Georgetown University and currently serves as an antitrust advisor to the World Bank and as an NGA to the International Competition Network.
+GCR named her on its international list of the "Top 100 Women in Antitrust"; "Who's Who Legal" listed her among the world's leading competition lawyers; and she was recently nominated on "LACCA Approved 2015".
+She holds a Master of Laws from Georgetown University and currently serves as an antitrust advisor to the World Bank and as an NGA to the International Competition Network

-^{} I am grateful to my colleague Julia Gierkens for her helpful input and overall assistance with this paper.
+^{} I am grateful to my colleagues Julia Gierkens and Marcos Malvar for their helpful input and overall assistance with this paper.